PrimaveraDeveloper/lithium/howto/howto-publish-webhooks.md

 > The event name must be in the form 'Entity_Verb' to describe the entity affected and what happened.
 Example: 'Customer_Created'.

-> The event and the payload descriptions are important so that the subscribers can understand what the event represents and what data it will receive when the webhook is triggered.
+> The event and the payload descriptions are important so that the subscribers can understand what the event represents and what data they will receive when the webhook is triggered.

 ### Generated code